 Mindful that all donations have been given by members of the Rigpa sangha, we respectfully ask people only to apply for a grant if they have a genuine financial need and have fully explored alternatives.
 With this in mind, we ask them to only apply for the minimum amount that they actually need.

-Applying for Grants – Grant applications are accepted twice a year before the 1st of July and the 1st of December.
-The grant-making committee receives the applications on or before the deadline date in digital format and will take two weeks to review them.
+Applying for Grants – Application – Grant applications are accepted up to 6 weeks before the start of an event one wants to participate in.
+The grant-making committee receives the applications on or before the deadline date in digital format.

 Awarding Grants – One or two people from the grant-making committee will review the applications to ensure they are properly presented and if not, they will contact the applicant with comments so they can correct the application prior to the deadline.